Do you remember floppy disks? How about the 8-track? If so, you are officially old, congratulations!

 - Over half of them plan to purchase more in the next year as well

-- Gen X and Baby Boomers love their vinyl; whilst Millennials are all about retro gaming with over a quarter owning an old console.
+- Gen X and Baby Boomers love their vinyl; whilst Millennials are all about retro gaming, with over a quarter owning an old console

 One of the first examples dates to around 1897 when a German physicist Ferdinand Braun unveiled his "Braun Tube."

-2. Typewriters have long since been replaced
+2. Typewriters have long since been superseded

 3. Pagers are now collecting dust

 Pagers, also known as beepers, were wireless telecoms device that could display alphanumeric or voice messages.
 Usually a one-way communication device, pagers were widely used by emergency services personnel who needed to be reachable at all times.

 They became incredibly popular in the 1980s, but we can actually trace their origins to the 1950s.

 The advent of smartphones in the early 2000s effectively rendered these devices redundant overnight.
 But they continued to be used for many years after as they were cheaper, more robust, and, for a time, had better coverage than the early smartphones.

 That being said, there are still a large number of people and professionals who still use, and swear by them.

 You'll still see these in use in some places, but dot matrix printers have effectively become extinct today.
 Once the de facto printing device of many an office, they were quickly pushed aside with the invention of laserjet and inkjet printers.